 When things go badly wrong in the world of commerce, we ask about the ethics of free-market capitalism.
-Dangerous cracks had been spotted in the walls of the Rana Plaza building — a factory complex in Bangladesh — but the staff had been ordered to continue working, making clothes for lucrative export to the West. … Continue reading Is free-market capitalism unethical?
+Dangerous cracks had been spotted in the walls of the Rana Plaza building.
+This is a factory complex in Bangladesh.
+However, managers have ordered staff to continue working making clothes for lucrative export to the West.
+Now … Continue reading Is free-market capitalism unethical?

 Feeling grateful may be good for you.
 Research on feeling grateful, summarised by Dr Robert Emmons University of California, has been conducted on thousands of people around the world.
 Those who practice gratitude tend to be more creative, bounce back more quickly from adversity, have a stronger immune system, and have stronger social relationships than … Continue reading How can I give thanks when I don’t feel grateful?

 The theory of evolution is now universally taught in schools.
 The clash between science and religion was partly because religion got something badly wrong.
 This was religious people claiming that the Bible is literally true as a source of knowledge about our natural origins.
-My article Can science explain human existence? shows why the Darwinian … Continue reading Does the theory of evolution fully explain our natural origins?
+The Darwinian view easily saw off the creationists within conventional academia. … Continue reading Evolution theory – Does it fully explain our natural origins?